dominodatalab/domino-code-assist-docs/docs/app/example/drug-classification.md

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-crossfilter-inserted.png">

-Use the Low Code Assistant™ to create an app.
+Use LCA to create an app.
 Select, move and resize widgets until you have the required layout.
 Click the <span class="blue-button">INSERT CODE</span> button.

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-create-app.png">